Angela Borden | Sep 4, 2020

 Baggage and personal belongings that could be lost, stolen, or damaged during travel.

 The most common triggers include the death, sickness, and injury of you, your family member, and your traveling companion.
 There are typically many more triggers as well.
-They include things like inclement weather and strike.
+They include things like inclement weather and strikes.

 These trip insurance triggers represent common reasons that could prevent you from traveling, but they don’t cover every possible reason you might need to cancel your trip.